gjwdyk/AWS-Lambda-in-CloudFormation/S3Bucket/README.md

 ![CloudFormation Outputs RandomWordCB](CloudFormationOutputsRandomWordCB.png)

-For the case that External API responded with `Status Code` other than `200`, we simulate an error by using POST method instead of GET method:
+For the case that External API responded with `Status Code` other than `200`, we simulate an error by using POST method instead of GET method.
+Screen capture below shows that the External API responded with `404` when receiving request with POST method.

 ![CloudWatch Log Post External API Call RandomWordCB](CloudWatchLogPostExternalAPICallRandomWordCB.png)

+Consequently when the External API responded with `Status Code` other than `200`, Lambda propagate that respond to CloudFormation accordingly:

 ![CloudWatch Log Error Response RandomWordCB](CloudWatchLogErrorResponseRandomWordCB.png)

+And lastly, below are Lambda response back to CloudFormation, when receiving a CloudFormation Delete Request:

 ![CloudWatch Log Delete Response RandomWordCB](CloudWatchLogDeleteResponseRandomWordCB.png)